AliNisarAhmed/my-notes/Data Intensive Applications/6 - Partitioning.md

 The problem with secondary indexes is that they don’t map neatly to partitions.

 There are two main approaches to partitioning a database with secondary indexes:
-1. document-based partitioning
+1. document-based partitioning (Local Index)
-2. term-based partitioning.
+2. term-based partitioning (Global Index)

 Running Example: imagine you are operating a website for selling used cars.
 - Each listing has a unique ID—call it the _document ID_—and you partition the database by the document ID (for example, IDs 0 to 499 in partition 0, IDs 500 to 999 in partition 1, etc.).

 You want to let users search for cars, allowing them to filter by color and by make, so you need a secondary index on `color` and `make`

-## Partitioning Secondary Indexes by Document
+## Partitioning Secondary Indexes by Document aka Local Index

 In this indexing approach, each partition is completely separate: each partition maintains its own secondary indexes, covering only the documents in that partition.
 - It doesn’t care what data is stored in other partitions.